mapschool/mapschool/README.md

 ![](img/raster.png)

-**Raster** data is like a picture that you'd take with a digital camera: at the lowest level of abstraction, it's a big list of pixels that have values.
-When you 'zoom in' and look closer at raster data, at some point you'll see these individual pixels, and it will look pixelated.
+**Raster** data is like a picture that you would take with a digital camera: at the lowest level of abstraction, it is a list of pixels with values.
+When you 'zoom in' and look closer at raster data, at some point you'll see these discrete pixels, and it will look pixelated.

-Raster data is how you'd store pictures of the earth, like the kinds taken from satellites, but that's not all that you would use it for.
+Raster data is used to pictures of the earth, like those taken by satellites - but that is just the beginning.
 Pixels don't need to have colors - instead, each pixel can have a number that represents height and the raster data as a whole stores elevation data.
 Or pixels can store temperature or reflection data and be useful for environmental work.

 ##### Raster Bands

-Since raster data can represent a lot of different things, what a pixel contains is pretty freeform: we call its contents 'bands'.
+The pixels in raster data are not necessarily just filled color: we call its contents 'bands'.
 A normal image has three familiar bands: Red, Green, and Blue.
 Combined, they make a picture we're familiar with.
 Some raster data can have fewer bands, like just one for Elevation, or some can have a lot more - not just visible colors, but wavelengths we can't see, like infrared and ultraviolet.
 When raster data is analyzed and displayed, you can combine and pick bands to use to suit what you're looking for.

 ##### Raster Formats